nianqiu-liu/KKS_VR/README.md

 ## Common issues

-### Can't click on the vertual screen
+### Can't click on the virtual screen

-This plugin requires that the game window on the Winodws desktop is visible and not covered by something else.
+This plugin requires that the game window on the Windows desktop is visible and not covered by something else.

 ### Framerate is low